BogusCurry/wp-imageplate/README.md

 ### English version

 WP-ImagePlate allows you to generate a 360°-view of an object, just by adding rendered images or photos of a certain object.
+Your visitors then are able to rotate the object with their mouse - just by grabbing and dragging.

 * Rotate your model and make images of it e.g. in 10°-steps.
 * Rename your image files according to their order: model1.jpg, model2.jpg, model3.jpg etc...